Tightest bound on hidden entropy production from partially observed dynamics: Bounds on the rate of entropy production

 \subsection{Mapping to a Markov process}

-The procedure of mapping the visible dynamics to a Markov model is not unique.
+The procedure of mapping the visible dynamics to a Markov model is not unique and different coarse-graining schemes have been proposed~\cite{Esposito2012,Bo2014,Polettini2017,Teza2020,Puglisi2010,Altaner2012,Zimmermann2015}.
 However, a natural choice is that model which one would naively infer from the visible dynamics if unaware of their non-Markovian nature.

 For the example here the procedure amounts to estimating the relative frequency of transitions by counting jumps between states $1$, $2$, and $H$ in a long trajectory.
 Given the counts of jumps between states $i$ and $j$, $n[j \to i]$, the \emph{coarse-grained} jump probability $\tilde a_{ij}$ is